-The Extreme Networks Software Defined Networking solution accelerates application innovation and reduces risks for the entire network, including wireless, campus and data center.
-Extreme Networks does this through a modular, open and standards—based development environment that integrates with existing infrastructure and avoids architecture lock—in.
-Extreme Networks Software Defined Networking platform is evolutionary Software Defined Networking platform to promote community led innovation.
+The Extreme Networks Software-Defined Networking solution accelerates application innovation and reduces risks for the entire network, including wireless, campus and data center.
+Extreme Networks does this through a modular, open and standards-based development environment that integrates with existing infrastructure and avoids architecture lock-in.
+The Extreme Networks Software-Defined Networking platform is evolutionary software-defined networking platform to promote community led innovation.
 Extreme Networks believes customers should be able to migrate their existing (brownfield) networks to SDN without expensive forklift upgrades.
-Seamless Software Defined Networking migration requires both an open, standards—based and comprehensive approach with strong community mind share and partner ecosystem support.
-The Extreme Networks Software Defined Networking platform is based on a hardened OpenDaylight (ODL) controller.
+Seamless software-defined networking migration requires both an open, standards-based and comprehensive approach with strong community mind share and partner ecosystem support.
+The Extreme Networks Software-Defined Networking platform is based on a hardened OpenDaylight (ODL) controller.

 Provisioning Of Network Services And Applications

 The second benefit provided is both speed and flexibility when deploying applications and solutions.
 An effective SDN solution must by definition be programmable and integrative with nearly every other solution and application on the market.
 Extreme Networks is leveraging both open and standards-based protocols, application programming interfaces (APIs) and NFV, such as OpenDaylight and OpenFlow.
 Extreme Networks is also combining them with proven, industry-leading Extreme Networks solutions including EXOS and OneFabric Connect SDN, as well as many predefined applications that are already available and deployed.
 The result is that Extreme Networks customers have choices.
 They can choose to develop their own applications or take advantage of the entire software-defined networking development community.
 This not only puts power in the hands of the customer to easily create and deploy new services, it also makes these deployments faster.